W4ngatang/sent-bias/README.md

 ### BERT

-BERT weights will be downloaded and cached at runtime.
+BERT weights will be downloaded [Bert repo](https://github.com/huggingface/pytorch-pretrained-BERT) and cached at runtime.
 Set `PYTORCH_PRETRAINED_BERT_CACHE` in your environment to a directory you'd like them to be saved to; otherwise they will be saved to `~/.pytorch_pretrained_bert`.
 For example, if using bash, run this before running BERT bias tests or put it in your `~/.bashrc` and start a new shell session to run bias tests:

 ```
 export PYTORCH_PRETRAINED_BERT_CACHE=/data/bert_cache